ThePowerOfSwift/RateApp/README.md

 )
 ```

-## Apps, using SPRateApp
+## Apps, using RateApp
-I like the idea to specify applications that use the SPRateApp.
+I like the idea to specify applications that use the RateApp.
 Please, contact me via email (you can find it in the section "Contacts") so that I added app here

 ## License
-SPRateApp is released under the MIT license.
+RateApp is released under the MIT license.
 Check LICENSE.md for details

 ## Other
 <img src="https://cdn.rawgit.com/IvanVorobei/RequestPermission/e85814ac/resources/powered_by_sparrow.svg"/>